tnazary/tnazary_sidequest_w2/README.md

 ## GenAI

-The code was written by Dr. Karen Cochrane but she used GenAI to write the comments.
+GenAI was used in this document, see Process_and_Documentation

 ---